Review by Bonnie Cehovet

 The Sun and Moon Tarot is also a gentle lead into the more complex Thoth Crowley whose strong influence can be seen in this deck.
 The two decks compliment each other well, if both are used together in a spread.

-See card images from the Sun and Moon Tarot
+See sample card images from the Sun and Moon Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images